 General SMR Issues

-Due to the coronavirus illness (COVID-19), PHS anticipate that there might be some changes in terms of our regular statistical production.
+In addition, PHS anticipate that there might be some changes in terms of our regular statistical production.
 The current disruption to Scotland and the rest of the UK could affect the quality of some of our statistics, such as lower accuracy, or it could mean there is less detail available, such as fewer local and regional breakdowns.
 In some cases, the production of some data series may need to be suspended.

 For this publication, it was decided not to contact the NHS Boards directly to ask whether they were aware of data quality issues which may affect this publication, as we would normally do.
 This decision was taken in order to allow the NHS Boards to focus their efforts locally on their COVID-19 response.